Rithari/OnePlusBot/Documentation.md

 ### Role ping to send news

 Ping News role after execution of command `;news your_text`.
 Supports one attachment.\
-Destination channel can be a regular text channels but also an [announcement channel](https://support.discordapp.com/hc/articles/360032008192).\
+Destination channel can only be an [announcement channel](https://support.discordapp.com/hc/articles/360032008192).\
 Can only be used by users with **Journalist** role.\
 Last news item can be edited by person that sent it if she edits her command message and if bot didn't restart since news item has been posted.